stigzler/VisGist/README.md

 VisGit has a language auto-select function.
 It achieves this via checking the extension of the GistFile and matches it against those in the syntax files.
 If you have corresponding syntax files for a language for both Light and Dark, **you must ensure that all file extensions you want recognized are in the Light version.** Best practice is to ensure these match across the two.

 💡Why not share any languages you create??
-Send me the code of form and pull request💡
+Send me the code or fork and pull request💡

 ## Gist File Headings